 We provided a Mission Discovery and Adventure Week for 24 deaf children and young people aged 8-15 and 12 were aged 16-18.
 This took place at Blairvadach on 1-5 August 2016.

-We provided grants directly to carers including young carers who live in the Highland region that enable them to have a break and recharge their batteries.
+We provided grants directly to carers of adults who live in Highland to access their own, personalised respite break.

 We provided social and recreational activities for children and young people with multiple support needs, who live across Ross-shire and Sutherland.